zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 Get parameters for this estimator.

-This method is used to instantiate a Scikit-Learn model using the Concrete-ML model's parameters.
+This method is used to instantiate a Scikit-Learn model using the Concrete ML model's parameters.
 It does not override Scikit-Learn's existing `get_params` method in order to not break its implementation of `set_params`.

 **Args:**